CROCUS-Urban/crocus-node-dashboard/README.md

 -   Filtering options for specific date and time ranges.
 -   Option to download the data as a CSV file.
 -   Customizable charts with Plotly for data analysis.
--   Line chart, heatmap and box plot visualizations for deeper data insights.
+-   Line chart, and box plot visualizations for deeper data insights.
 -   Automatic refresh in real-time mode for real-time information.
 -   Quick conversion table for metric measurements.